SenseStageTeam/sensestage_documentation/_sensestage-v1/pydon-software-reference/pydon-software-reference.md

 ---
-title: Sense/Stage Software Reference
+title: Pydon Software Reference
 summary: This page describes the different options and settings of the Sense/Stage software and what they do.

-layout: documentation
+layout: reference
 type: reference
+guidestep: 0
 featured-image:

+permalink: /sensestage-v1/pydon-software-reference/

 creation-date: 2017-02-06
 category: software